 The annual budget is adopted in the spring of the preceding year for the general, special revenue and debt service funds.
 The District is not required to adopt an annual budget for the capital projects fund.
 The budget is submitted to the county superintendent for review and approval prior to adoption.
-Prior to the 2012/2013 budget year, the annual budget was required to be voted upon at the annual school election held on the third Tuesday in April.
-On January 17, 2012, Chapter 202 of the Laws of P.L.
-2011 was approved which established procedures for moving the date of a school district's annual school election in November.
-Under the new law, districts that have their school board members elected in November no longer have to submit their budgets that meet levy cap requirements for voter approval beginning with the 2012/2013 budget year.
+Districts that have their school board members elected in November do not have to submit their budgets that meet levy cap requirements for voter approval.
 Only a school board decision to exceed the tax levy cap would require voter approval for the additional amount on the November ballot.
-On February 13, 2012, the Board adopted a resolution to move its annual election to the date of the general elections in accordance with the law; therefore voter approval of the annual budget is not required.